scandipwa/docs/scandipwa/development/base-template.md

 Please add / edit those styles in the `src/app/style/base/_reset.scss`.
 This is a place to reset the default CSS behavior of the elements.

-> **TODO**: add not about importing fonts in html, add link to override doc.
-Add note about reducing the amount of fonts & weights.

 ## The base element style definitions

-Well, before we start, let's define a list of elements to be referenced as "base-elements".
-They always MUST be present in the template.
+Let's define a list of elements to be referenced as "base-elements".
+They are always present in any base-template.
 Following HTML elements fall into this group:

 - Lists and list items: `<ul>`, `<ol>`, `<li>`
 - Paragraphs: `<p>`